wellatleastitried/SecurityPlus/README.md

   - Adversary embeds request in a link and sends it to users who may be logged in to site
   - User clicks link, unintentionally sending request to site
   - Site validates request and transfers funds from the visitor's accound to the adversary
-## Timing Attacks
-  - Physical Access: Gain access to a location before security requirements are verified
-  - Race Conditions: Technical in nature.
-Revolve around technical timing exploits
-  - TOC/TOU: Time of Check/Time of Use
-  - Replay Attacks: Traffic is captured and then used again later
-  - Error Handling: Error messages should not give the user *too* much information as it can give the attacker a target
-## Memory Issues
-  - Integer Overflow: An integer overflow is when a provided value is out of the expected range
-  - Buffer Overflow: More entries are provided than expected, resulting in memory that is beyond the size of the buffer being accessed
-  - Memory Leak: Application does not release memory in its intended way\
-Input validation is *vital* to ensure the memory safety of applications.